-7.2 The board or a committee of the board should: (a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and (b) disclose, in relation to each reporting period, whether such a review has taken place.
-Complies A formal risk management framework has been developed and endorsed by the Board and provides the framework for the reporting and monitoring of material risks across the Company.
-The framework is accompanied by risk tolerances approved by the Board and a risk register which identifies specific risks at an operational and strategic level.
+entity is operating with due regard to the risk appetite set by the board; and (b) disclose, in relation to each reporting period, whether such a review has taken place.
 The risk management framework, risk register, and risk tolerances are reviewed throughout the year by the Board and Management.
 The Board's assessment of risk includes consideration of contemporary and emerging risks such as cyber-security, sustainability, and climate change.
 The Company discloses its current material business risks to the market in the Director's Report.
-Multiple reviews of the risk management framework were undertaken in FY23.
+Multiple reviews of the risk management framework were undertaken in FY25.
 7.3 A listed entity should disclose: (a) if it has an internal audit function, how the function is structured and what role it performs; OR (b) if it does not have an internal audit function, that fact and the processes it employs for evaluation and continually improving the effectiveness of its governance, risk management and internal control processes.
 Complies The Company does not have a formal internal audit function.
 In view of the size of the Company, such a function is not considered necessary or appropriate at this time.
 The Board reviews this position periodically.
-During the 2023 financial year, the Company continued process improvements in relation to the following areas: Homeowner experience and our approach to customer hardship, IT governance and oversight by the Board, cyber security risk identification, governance and mitigations, workplace health and safety policies and procedures and continuing to evolve the risk management and tax governance frameworks, new IT systems and processes, and monthly reporting processes.
+During the 2025 financial year, the Company continued process improvements in relation to the following areas: Homeowner experience and our approach to customer hardship, IT governance and oversight by the Board, cyber security risk identification, governance and mitigations, workplace health and safety policies and procedures and continuing to evolve the risk management and tax governance frameworks, new IT systems and processes, and monthly reporting processes.
 These systems are anticipated to be continuously improved on an ongoing basis.
 The Management Team works closely with the Board to identify and manage governance, operational, financial and compliance risks which could prevent the Company from achieving its objectives.
 In addition to monthly governance, risk and controls reporting and the escalation of material matters, a headline risk report addressing business activities across all material heads of risk is provided to the Board quarterly, through which the efficacy of existing processes and controls can be identified and discussed.
 The Board also actively encourages the external auditors to raise internal control issues and improvement opportunities and oversees management's timely remediation thereof.

-7.4 A listed entity should disclose whether it has any material exposure to economic, environmental or social risks and, if it does, how it manages or intends to manage those Complies The Company was created with a clear focus to be socially and ethically responsible.
-The Company's risk register identifies economic, environmental, and social risks for the Company at an operational and strategic level, and key risks are reported in the Directors' Report. risks.
+any mate environm ntity should disclose whether it has rial exposure to economic, ental or social risks and, if it does, nages or intends to manage those Complies The Company was created with a clear focus to be socially and ethically responsible.
+The Company's risk register identifies economic, environmental, and social risks for the Company at an operational and strategic level, and key risks are reported in the Directors' Report.
 Across its decision-making activity, the Board has regard to economic, environmental, and social risks.
-It does so by considering: which issues are important to the sustainability of the Company's business; how those issues are and could be addressed; and whether it is in the interests of the Company to adopt particular measures, having regard to the opportunity and value generated by the measure, materiality of the risk addressed and the likely costs of doing so or failing to do so.
-During the 2023 financial year, the Company employed a dedicated sustainability lead and undertook a refresh of its materiality assessment of its ESG framework to ensure that appropriate attention was being given to the most material issues and any emerging business risks.
-In the 2023 financial year the Company continued to evolve its approach to the issues and topics identified.
+It does so by considering: • which issues are important to the sustainability of the Company's business; • how those issues are and could be addressed; and • whether it is in the interests of the Company to adopt particular measures, having regard to the opportunity and value generated by the measure, materiality of the risk addressed and the likely costs of doing so or failing to do so.
 The Company's risk analyses are integrated into the annual planning and budget approval process, when setting the Company's strategy and when considering significant transactions.
-At all times, the Board ensures that it acts in the best interests of the Company.
+At all times, the Board